-- Optimisation of the structural design to maximise retention with 72% of the existing basement and superstructure to be retained. - waste minimisation. - Minimising material usage and optimising the design to achieve durable and adaptable spaces. - floor heights.
+- Optimisation of the structural design to maximise retention with 72% of the existing basement and superstructure to be retained. - Modular façade design to enable offsite manufacture and waste minimisation. - Minimising material usage and optimising the design to achieve durable and adaptable spaces. - Adaptable and flexible MEP systems to suit low floor to floor heights.